CodeForPhilly/decentralized-data/tutorials/git-basics/index.md

 These two lessons will walk you through using git and Github to track files as they change over time.
 If you understand _why_ we use git to track files and understand a couple key concepts such as Commits, Branches, and Pull Requests.

-_Jadrian and Matt have come up with a little excersize to explain why we use git and how it allows people to work in parallel on the same software.
+_Jadrian and Matt have come up with a little exercise to explain why we use git and how it allows people to work in parallel on the same software.
 In the future we might make a video of it and post the video here._

 ## Lessons